 Term vs. permanent life insurance

-Term life insurance is temporary coverage, while permanent life insurance never expires.
+Term life insurance lasts for a set number of years, so it’s a cheaper option than permanent life insurance, which never expires and usually comes with cash value.
 Learn the differences between them to decide which is best for you.

 Headshot of Amanda Shih